vikingeducation/project_danebook/README.md

 #### Username: harry_potter@hogwarts.edu
 #### Password: password

-Once you've logged in, you will be taken to your timeline, from which you can...

 ## Do things like...
 * **Sign up or login as a returning user**
 ![](app/assets/images/space_login.png?raw=true)